zutshianand/Previs/Readme.md

 in EDA and providing a one stop for all these tools along with a small manual as to what to use and when to use it is extremely helpful.

 We provide all these as part of this package.
 Although this package can be installed using ```pip```, we highly recommend you to mould and modify the code as per your own convenience.

+## Recent Enhancements

+- Introduced an `advanced` feature generation module containing lightweight implementations for TF-IDF, averaged word embeddings, and simple image augmentation helpers.

 ## Possible Enhancements

-- Expand feature generation module with advanced feature engineering methods such as TF-IDF, word embeddings, and image augmentations.
 - Integrate interactive visualization libraries (e.g., Plotly, Bokeh) for richer exploratory analysis.
 - Provide pretrained models and evaluation scripts for common NLP and CV tasks.
 - Add command-line utilities to run preprocessing and modeling pipelines.